NattyBumppo/res/_drafts/uwcse/2014-01-01-department-recruiting.md

 * Where do most of the graduates end up?
 * Scholarship opportunities?
 * What companies recruit here?
 How do they treat the students?

-Here are my answers to those questions for UW CSE:

 #### What are the CSE professors here famous for?
 You can see a list of our faculty [here](http://www.cs.washington.edu/people/faculty/).
 We also have a variety of [research labs](http://www.cs.washington.edu/research/).